 A student in a maths class was trying to get some information from her teacher.
 She was given some clues and then the teacher ended by saying, "Well, how old are they?"

 Here is a Sudoku with a difference!
 Use information about lowest common multiples to help you solve it.

 Find the smallest whole number which, when mutiplied by 7, gives a product consisting entirely of ones.

 Given the products of diagonally opposite cells - can you complete this Sudoku?

 Play the divisibility game to create numbers in which the first two digits make a number divisible by 2, the first three digits make a number divisible by 3...

-Each clue number in this sudoku is the product of the two numbers in adjacent cells.
+Each clue in this Sudoku is the product of the two numbers in adjacent cells.

 A Latin square of order n is an array of n symbols in which each symbol occurs exactly once in each row and exactly once in each column.

 A cinema has 100 seats.
 Show how it is possible to sell exactly 100 tickets and take exactly £100 if the prices are £10 for adults, 50p for pensioners and 10p for children.

 In this Sudoku, there are three coloured "islands" in the 9x9 grid.
 Within each "island" EVERY group of nine cells that form a 3x3 square must contain the numbers 1 through 9.